 Pros and cons of municipal bonds

-|Low default risk.||Still a chance of default.
-Ex: Detroit.|
+|Minimal default risk||Still a chance of default|

 While municipal bonds are generally sound investments for people looking to keep their taxes down and risks low, they might not be right for every type of investor.